Crater Lakes Walks

-Free Bikes: The City of Mount Gambier provides free bike hire, available at The Lady Nelson, The Main Corner and the Library.
+Free Bikes: The City of Mount Gambier provides free bike hire, available at the Mount Gambier Visitor Centre, Riddoch and Main Corner Complex and the Mount Gambier Library.

 The rides of the region begin in Penola, a 30 minute drive from the heart of Mount Gambier.
 The trails include the Heritage, Penola, Shiraz, Conservation Park, Red Gum & Winery, Kalangadoo & Nangwarry, Yallum Park and Bool Lagoon.

 Information is available at the local visitors centre or download the brochure and map to start planning a memorable day of riding.

 Ride or walk along the foreshore, is an easy ride of 2.4 kms.

 Starting at the jetty and walking to the end of the cycle/walk track.

 From this point, it is a further 900 metres ascent on the roadway up to the cliffs to commence the walk up to Northumberland Point with its spectacular views up and down the coast.

 Consider a small 5 minute deviation walk to the Port MacDonnell Maritime Museum.

 Uncover the stories behind Port MacDonnell; once the state’s second largest trading port.
 Discover how over 30 ill-fated ships came to grief along the rugged local coast.

 The Mount Gambier Rail Trail follows the old railway line through the centre of the City.